selfishprimate/curated-design-resources/README.md

 - [Storybook](https://storybook.js.org/): Storybook is an open source tool for building UI components and pages in isolation.
 It streamlines UI development, testing, and documentation.
 - [Tailwind CSS](https://tailwindcss.com/): Rapidly build modern websites without ever leaving your HTML.
 - [Typeform](https://www.typeform.com/): You don't want to make a boring form.
 And your audience won't answer one.
 Create a typeform instead—and make everyone happy.
+- [TypeScript](https://www.typescriptlang.org/): TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - [Visual Studio Code](https://code.visualstudio.com/): An open-source code editing tool.
 - [Vue.js](https://vuejs.org/): An approachable, performant and versatile framework for building web user interfaces.